Joseph Sciorra, Ph.D.

 He has successfully nominated two examples of vernacular architecture—the Our Lady of Mt.
 Carmel Grotto on Staten Island and the Lisanti Family Chapel in the Bronx—to the New York State and National Registers of Historic Places.

-In 1998, Sciorra launched the Website www.italianrap.com, an English language site dedicated to Italian hip hop.
-As the avatar “Joey Skee,” Sciorra is an invited blogger of “Occhio contro occhio,” at www.i-italy.org.
+From 1998 to 2012, Sciorra managed the Website www.italianrap.com, an English language site dedicated to Italian hip hop.
+He is an invited blogger of “Occhio contro occhio” at www.i-italy.org.

 In the tradition of the Sicilian trickster figure, Giufà, Sciorra is active as a cultural worker for what he calls an “italianità alternativa.”
 Towards that end, he helped re-activate the annual September 8th celebration to the Black Madonna di Tindari in a gay bar in Manhattan’s Lower East Side and co-founded the fictitious organization, The Italian-American Political & Moral Bocce Club of Paradise, sites for historical reclamation and contemporary cultural expressions of a re-invented community.